 The signs and symptoms of a traumatic brain injury are not always immediately apparent, especially in the instance of a closed brain injury.
 The injury may not be visually obvious, and some symptoms may not develop for a few days.
 In many cases, the affected individual may even report feeling fine immediately after receiving the injury.

-Symptoms often include a combination of:
+Whether they appear right away or are delayed, symptoms often include a combination of:

 - Mild, constant headaches